SantaHub/DesignPattern/softwareArchitecture.md

     - process
 Feedback loops are designed for closed system.
 Other variants of feedback loop for open system is Feedforward control, they are designed to control process in series.

+## Architecture in Practice

+## Architectural Tradeoffs

+### Quality Attributes

+Developer Perspective :
+Properties used to gauge system design,run time performance and usability.
+    Maintainability : How easy the system can undergo change.
+Ease of repair and minor change.
+    Flexibility : Changeability over requirements.
+Ease of expanding product.
+    Reusability : Portability of system functionalities.
+Eg: micro-services Testability : Ability to allow feature testing.
+    Conceptual Integrity : Consistency across system.
+Naming convention, design followed.

+User Perspective :
+    Availability : High SLA
+    Interoperability : information exchange and data handling.
+Protocols, Data format.
+    Security : Authorized accesses.
+    Data integrity : Data access
+    Performance : Throughput and latency
+    Usability : UX

+How to design high quality system?
+    - Architecture design : Go for the simplest solution that satisfy all requirements.
+Once decided shouldn't be altered.
+    - Documentation : The Arch design should be documented
+    - Methodical : Set rules, guidelines, design process and structure.
+    - Involve Tech Lead for design to implementation, stakeholders to confirm requirements.

+Structural rules :
+    - Well defined subsystems with responsibilities and design principles
+    - Consistent implementation of functions.
+All subsystems should follow similar principles.
+    - Rules on resource on usage.

+In summary, when selecting the appropriate architecture, involve all stakeholders in the design, adopt good documentation practices, and set rules for design and implementation.
+A well-designed system considers quality attributes from a developer’s perspective, which includes maintainability, reusability, flexibility, modifiability, testability, and conceptual integrity; the system should also consider attributes from a user’s perspective, which includes availability, interoperability, security, performance, and usability.

+### Analyzing and Evaluating Architecture

+ATAM developed by Carnegie Mellon University, allows outsiders to evaluate systems they are not part of.
+The Evaluation team has 3 groups :
+    - Designers :
+        - Responsible for architectural design
+        - Follow iterative hypothesis driven design.
+        - Analyzing requirements, Creating a design, reviewing the design
+    - Peers :
+        - Other software teams
+        - allows different view points
+    - Outsiders :
+        - They should be experienced in architectural evaluation.

+ATAM Process :
+    - Present the ATAM : Evaluation team present ATAM process, including context evaluation, expectations, procedures, outputs and concerns.
+    - Present business drivers : Project decision makers present business problem and goals fro the system.
+Also features, requirements, constrains and scope.
+    - Present the architecture : Current architecture is presented with constrains, time, cost, difficulty and quality.

+    - Identify architectural approach : first analysis activity, involves examining the architectural patterns used, involving all stakeholder's queries.
+    - Create a quality attribute tree : Requirement for each quality attribute is detailed.
+Gain insight on the system and quality ASR (Architecturally significant requirement) by working with project decision makers to refine this utility tree.
+    - Analyze the architectural approaches : From the utility tree, the ASR is analyzed to how well the current architecture meet them.
+This allows to identify risk and non-risk scenarios, sensitivity points and trade-offs.
+    - Brainstorm and prioritize scenarios : Each team would create their own prioritized utility tree which is merged together.
+    - Re-analyze architectural approach : The architectural approach is reanalyzed to reduce the difference between architectural utility tree and requirements utility tree.
+    - Present the result : The result contains :
+        - risk scenarios : grouped together as risk themes.
+This helps to identify affected user base.
+        - All risk and non risk scenarios
+        - sensitivity points
+        - tradeoffs
+        - risk themes

+## Product Architecture

+Conway's Law : The states of a software system will tend to take form that in congruous to the organization that produced it.
+Open sourced softwares are more loosely couples than in house build softwares.
+Allowing teams to be modular helps create modular systems.

+### Produce Line and Product Families

+Product line or families harness code re-use.
+Produce line are groups of products that share same OS, which allow a great deal of code re-use.

+Product Line architectural consideration :
+    - Commonalities : features same throughout all products
+    - Variations : Features that vary between products.
+    - product specification : features that are unique product.

+Development Teams are divided as :
+    - Domain engineering : development of commonalities and variations.
+They focus on reference architecture which all products in the line use.
+    - Application engineering : development of product, product specific features.

+To realize variation on the system :
+    - Adaptation technique : Component has only one implementation but supplies interfaces, configuration files or method overriding to adapt for a problem.
+    - Replacement technique : There would be a gap in the system and developer supply on component to suit it for the problem.
+    - Extension technique : Common interface provided, onto which different components could be attached.
+Eg : extension, add-ons or plugins.